pughlab/crescent/doc/Runs_Seurat_v3.md

 One of the following input types:<br />
 a) a *directory* with 10X files from Cell Ranger v2 (barcodes.tsv, genes.tsv and matrix.mtx) <br />
 b) a *directory* with 10X files from Cell Ranger v3 (barcodes.tsv.gz, features.tsv.gz and matrix.mtx.gz) <br />
-c) a *file* with the Digital Gene Expression (DGE) matrix with cell-barcodes in columns and genes in rows (e.g. from DropSeq)
+c) a *file* in GEM format with cell-barcodes in columns and genes in rows (e.g. from DropSeq)

 Example infiles are provided in folder 'examples'